wp-plugins/football-pool/readme.txt

 === Football Pool ===
 Contributors: AntoineH
-Tags: football, soccer, voetbal, pool, poule, game, prediction, competition, euro2012, uefa2012, fifa2014, fifa worldcup, uefa championship, fantasy football, champions league, sports, hockey
+Tags: football, soccer, voetbal, pool, poule, game, prediction, competition, euro2012, uefa2012, fifa2014, fifa worldcup, uefa championship, fantasy football, champions league, sports, hockey, american football, basketball
 Requires at least: 3.1
 Tested up to: 3.5
 Stable tag: 2.2.2
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=S83YHERL39GHA

-This plugin adds a fantasy football pool to your blog.
+This plugin adds a fantasy sports pool to your blog.
 Play against other users, predict outcomes of matches and earn points.

 == Description ==
 Logged in users of your blog can predict outcomes of matches and earn extra points with bonus questions.
 Every player can view scores and charts of the other pool contenders.

-This plugin installs some custom tables in the database and ships with match information for the 2012 UEFA championship, but it can be easily manipulated with the match info for other championships. **Please note that deactivating this plugin also destroys all your pool data** (like predictions, scores and comments on pages that this plugin created).
+This plugin installs some custom tables in the database and ships with match information for the 2012 UEFA championship, but it can be easily manipulated with the match info for other championships or sports. **Please note that deactivating this plugin also destroys all your pool data** (like predictions, scores and comments on pages that this plugin created).
 So if you want to keep those, make sure you have a back-up of the database.

 I originally coded this pool in PHP as a standalone site for the UEFA 2000 championship and rewrote the damn thing several times for every European Championship en World Cup since.
 Every year I added new features.
 In 2012 I decided to transform it into a WordPress plugin.
 I hope you like it.